 Major Army Cantonment Area in Uttarakhand

-At present, the number of army cantonment area in Uttarakhand is 9.
-The main of which are as follows –
+At present, the number of army cantonment areas in Uttarakhand is 9.
+The main of these are as follows –

 Almora is a Category IV Cantonment.
 It was established in 1815.
 Almora is an important city in the Indian state of Uttarakhand.
 It is also the headquarters of the Almora district.

 Almora was founded by Raja Balo Kalyan Chand in 1568.
 There are descriptions of human settlements in the hills and surrounding areas from the time of Mahabharata (8th and 9th centuries BCE).

 Almora was the capital of the Chand dynasty kings who ruled the state of Kumaon.
 Almora has had a special hand in the fight for independence and in the upliftment of education, art, and culture.

 Almora City is famous for its historical heritage as well as natural beauty.
 On one side there are forts and temples in the city, while on the other side, there are also British churches and picnic spots.

 Apart from this, Almora is connected by road to the entire Kumaon region, so people travelling to remote hill stations also pass through Almora.
 Keeping in mind the convenience of tourists, nature lovers, climbers, and climbers, Almora is the best city today.
 There are good hotels to stay in here.

 Roorkee is a city and a municipal council in the state of Uttarakhand, India.
 It is also known as Roorkee Cantonment and it is one of the oldest cantonment areas in the country and has been the headquarters of the Bengal Engineering Group (Bengal Sappers) since 1853.
 The first mention of Roorkee is found in British inscriptions.
 Roorkee Cantonment is a Category II Cantonment, established in 1853.